djsutherland/sdm/README.md

-This is a C++ implementation (with a Matlab MEX interface) of Support Distribution Machines, as described by:
+This is a C++ implementation (with C and Matlab MEX interfaces) of Support Distribution Machines, as described by:

 Barnabas Poczos, Liang Xiong, Dougal J. Sutherland, and Jeff Schneider.
 _Nonparametric Kernel Estimators for Image Classification._